scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 </button>
 {% endhighlight %}

-Use of Tracking can be as simple as just calling `tracking.init()` after the DOM is loaded but there are cases where some additional control might be desired, described below.
+The simplest use of the script is to call `tracking.init()` after the DOM is loaded.
+In some cases, you might want to have more control over:
+* the values used
+* what gets data attributes added

-## Custom attribute values
+## Custom data attribute values

-Whenever Tracking is asked to add a data attribute to an item, it checks whether one has already been set first.
-This allows developers to set specific tracking data attributes in the components' markup if they do not want to use the defaults that are set by Tracking.
+The developer can set the data attribute manually in the component's markup.
+The script will only add a data attribute if one is not already there.

-Continuing to use buttons to illustrate this, if you had a button whose text was long you might want to shorten that attribute value.
-Specifying the "data-button" attribute in your markup before calling `tracking.init()` will prevent Tracking from modifying that value.
+For example, if you had a button with a very long text, you might want to shorten that attribute value.
+If you specify the 'data-button' attribute in your markup before calling `tracking.init()`, the script will not change that value.

 {% highlight html %}
 <button class="ds_button" data-button="button-start-here">